 I never understood in what order all the food should be eaten.
 No matter, it was delicious all the same.
 Some sashimi and seafood gratin were highlights, the flavors following one another…sweet, salty, acidic.
 Each bite was the discovery of a new and different flavor.
 Yonezawa beef is particularly tasty, with a melt-in-your-mouth texture.
 Two sauces, one sesame-based, one with citrus fruits, delicately perfume the meal.

-A white cheese with strawberry and apple (another specialty of the region) desert completed the meal.
+A slice of white cheese with strawberry and apple (another specialty of the region) desert completed the meal.
 I left the meal having eaten a lot, but without any feeling of heaviness.
 It’s impossible not to be in love with the cuisine of this ryokan.

 Exploring the Onsen Town

-Going for a walk around the onsen allows you to discover a small village lost in snow.
+Going for a walk around the onsen allows you to discover a small village lost in the snow.
 The vapors of thermal waters escape from everywhere in the village.
 I liked this remote and traditional atmosphere.
 In the middle of the snow, there was a small foot bath and a pool in which local residents come to boil their eggs (named onsen-tamago).

 It is also an opportunity to discover kamakuras, a kind of igloos with pure and precise forms.
 Onogawa Onsen Kajikaso offers morning coffee or dinner in one such igloo.
 But that day, the temperatures did permit lingering outside for long.
 Another reason to return one day in the summer or fall months to rediscover the Yonezawa area in a different season.

 Need more information?
-You can find up to date information about Yonezawa’s history, sightseeing locations, accommodations and food, and search for local attractions here.
+You can find up to date information about Yonezawa’s history, sightseeing locations, accommodations, and food, and search for local attractions here.